Free · Fast · Privacy-first

 Check Your CLS Score (Cumulative Layout Shift)

-Cumulative Layout Shift (CLS) measures how much your page visually jumps around as it loads — a frustrating experience that causes users to mis-tap and lose their place.
-A CLS above 0.1 hurts both user experience and Google rankings.
-FixTools identifies the elements causing your CLS.
+Cumulative Layout Shift (CLS) measures how much your page visually jumps around as it loads, a frustrating experience that causes users to mis-tap, lose their place in long-form content, and abandon transactions mid-flow when a button moves at the wrong moment.

 Cost